Floresj12atwit/SpaceShooterUsingQuadTree/README.md

 -This game currently has three levels and a boss fight but can be edited to have more if so desired.

-The game is run from the HelloApplication file found in the
+The game is run from the HelloApplication.java file found in the directory src/main -> java -> com/example/spaceshooterusingquadtrees1